Enter your e-mail address below to reset your password.

 Despite these great benefits, the mismanagement of the sugarcane waste that results from the harvesting process, by burning it, leads to huge environmental pollution among other problems as the figure below shows.
 This led a number of ecological and civil associations to raise concerns to stop such practices and eliminate its bad effects.

 By the end of 2016, the government endeavored to find solutions to benefit from the sugarcane waste to avoid having it burned and reduce the resulting environmental pollution.
-The Ministry of Environment launched a scheme targeting 200,000 acres of sugar cane, where each acre produces about 2.5 tons of waste (dry leaves).
-Using specialized equipment, it was likely to convert 500,000 tons of sugarcane waste into organic stock feed and fertilizers, which could result in extra income to farmers as well as a radical solution to all damage caused by burning it.
-However, given the difficulty of making such machines available, their high cost, and farmers' insufficient awareness of the problem full aspects, the desired results were not achieved.
+However, given the difficulty of making the required machines available, their high cost, and farmers' insufficient awareness of the problem full aspects, the desired results were not achieved.

 The continuous decline in the average agricultural holdings: These agriculture holdings in Egypt decreased from 6 acres in 1939 to 2.8 acres in 2000, while the holdings of less than five acres makes 88% of the total number of holdings in Egypt.
 This made it economically non-viable to purchase and own large machinery, which are mainly imported from abroad, beside the logistical difficulty of renting such machines from agricultural associations and other entities, according to small farmers.